 About the College of Education

 The College of Education offers four undergraduate programs and seven graduate programs.
-Candidates are served by 26 full-time, tenured or tenure-track faculty, approximately 25 part-time faculty, and seven support staff members.
-In addition to the programs within the College of Education, the College of Education - Professional Education Unit offers 16 initial teacher preparation programs (those leading to a first time teaching certificate) and 13 advanced teacher preparation programs (those leading to additional certificates).
+Candidates are served by dedicated full-time and part-time faculty members, as well as support staff members.
+In addition to the programs within the College of Education, the College of Education - Professional Education Unit offers 11 initial teacher preparation programs (those leading to a first time teaching certificate) and 15 advanced teacher preparation programs (those leading to additional certificates).

 - The Fredonia College of Education - Professional Education Unit is fully accredited by the Council for the Accreditation of Educator Preparation.